tom-halpin/pe-dojo-book/content/000a-dojos.md

 ## Dojos

-This book's roots lie in a number of interactive enablement dojos which were developed and in time open sourced to share with the wider community.
+This book's roots lie in a number of interactive enablement dojos which were developed and open sourced to share with the wider community.

 ### DevOps Dojos